lilab-bcb/cumulus/docs/demultiplexing.rst

 	**3.2 Upload your sample sheet to the workspace bucket:**

-	Use gsutil_ (you already have it if you've installed Google Cloud SDK) in your unix terminal to upload your sample sheet to workspace bucket.
+	Use gsutil_ (you already have it if you've installed gcloud CLI) in your unix terminal to upload your sample sheet to workspace bucket.

 	Example::